compiler-research/CppInterOp/docs/UsingCppInterOp.rst

 interactive languages.

-The goal of these enhancements is to eventually land these interoperability tools (including CppInterOp) to greater communities like LLVM and Clang, to enable C++ to interact with other languages besides Python.
+The goal of these enhancements is to eventually land these interoperability tools (including CppInterOp) to broader communities like LLVM and Clang, to enable C++ to interact with other languages besides Python.

 Example: Template Instantiation